Prashantha2001/TimeTableGenerationSystem/README.md

 <h1>Timetable Generation System</h1>
 <h3>Project Description</h3>
-The project, Timetable Generation System (TTGS), is a web application developed using the Django Framework and an SQLite database.
+The project, Timetable Generation System (TTGS), is a web application developed using the Django Framework and an SQLite database.<br>

 The project makes use of a genetic algorithm to satisfy the soft and hard constraints and generate the most optimal timetable.
 The web application includes a simple authentication-authorization module, and on successfull authentication the user is redirected to the admin dashboard.

 On the admin dashboard the user can input the data of the college/university which is required to generate the timetable.
-The user must add the following details:
+The user must add the following details:<br>

 Teachers
 Classrooms